-The town is super tiny, but you’ll have your fair share of shops and local restaurants to choose from.
+Downtown Akumal is super tiny, but you’ll have a small selection of shops and local restaurants to choose from.

-Tip #6: Plan Your Trip Around the Seaweed
+Tip #6: Plan Your Trip Around Seaweed Season

-If you’ve already booked your Akumal Beach trip for dates between April – August, I don’t want to burst your bubble.
-So, close your eyes and scroll along.
+If you’ve already booked your Akumal Beach trip for dates between May to October and you can’t change it, I don’t want to burst your bubble.
+So, close your eyes and scroll to the next tip.

-But should you be in the research stages for a potential trip, the information here can help elevate your vacation experience.
+But should you be in the research stages for a potential Yucatan vacation, knowing about seaweed season is a must.